denisurusov/omcmeta/docs/overview.md

  - Artifacts are managed in tools
 #### Batch 2
  - Tools expose APIs
- - APIs are access by a dashboard
+ - APIs are access by a dashboard (*we really just want to build one*)
  - The dashboard is used to monitor and track product

 ```mermaid